European Traveler

 The simplest routing to Rheinfall from German cities on Lake Constance is usually via Winterthur, for example just over an hour from Konstanz and two hours from Lindau or Bregenz (Austria).
 Train rides from Stuttgart via Schaffhausen take around 2h30.

-An alternative to Schloss Laufen am Rheinfall station is Neuhausen train station itself on the right bank.
+An alternative to Schloss Laufen am Rheinfall station is Neuhausen train station on the right bank.
 From here, it is around a kilometer to the waterfalls.
 The most pleasant walk is along the banks of the Rhine River on the Rheinquai.

 Bus tours are often available from Zurich — include further sights such as beautiful Stein am Rhein for added value.